Building A House Vs. Buying A House: Which Is Better For You?

 There may be some unexpected costs you take on, whether you’re building a home or buying one.
 For example, when building a home, you’ll need to pay for it while construction is going on.
 This means you may have a period where you’re paying for two residences.
 New costs can arise as construction happens, so it’s important to budget for unexpected fees.

 On the other hand, existing homes can have their own problems.
-For instance, the energy efficiency of older homes is often less than newer homes, which can lead to higher utilities.
+For instance, the energy efficiency of older homes is often less compared to newer homes, which can lead to higher utility bills.
 They also may have older roofs and can have underlying pest or mold problems.
 Not to mention, older home systems could mean you should invest in home warranties.

 Pros And Cons Of Buying An Existing Home